 Common Caterpillar Cooling System Symptoms

-- High engine temperature alarms
+- High engine temperature alarm

-- Steam or excessive exhaust heat
+- Steam or unusually hot exhaust discharge

 - Loss of engine power